GMC-DRL/MetaBox/docs/index.md

 # MetaBox: A Benchmark Platform for Meta-Black-Box Optimization with Reinforcement Learning

-This is a **reinforcement learning benchmark platform** for benchmarking and MetaBBO-RL methods.
-You can develop your own MetaBBO-RL approach and compare it with baseline approaches built-in following the **Train-Test-Log** philosophy automated by MetaBox.
+MetaBox is the first benchmark platform expressly tailored for developing and evaluating MetaBBO-RL methods.
+MetaBox offers a flexible algorithmic template that allows users to effortlessly implement their unique designs within the platform.
+Moreover, it provides a broad spectrum of over 300 problem instances, collected from synthetic to realistic scenarios, and an extensive library of 19 baseline methods, including both traditional black-box optimizers and recent MetaBBO-RL methods.
+Besides, MetaBox introduces three standardized performance metrics, enabling a more thorough assessment of the methods.
 The github repos can be referred [here](https://github.com/GMC-DRL/MetaBox) and the paper can be found [here](https://openreview.net/forum?id=j2wasUypqN).

 ## Overview